SDGforskning/sdg-strings/SDG12_query_action_WoS.md

             )
           )
           NEAR/5
-              ("waste$" OR "biowaste$" OR "ewaste$" OR "e waste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
+              ("waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
               OR "street sweepings"
               OR "construction debris" OR "demolition debris"
               )